lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 These are run-of-the-mill classical compiler problems!
 One might at first hope that the set of overlapping problems between classical and quantum compilers is manageably small.
-After all, in all the use cases we have covered so far, the amount of classical compute was very minimal, limiting itself to conditionals and loops based on simple boolean expressions.
+After all, in all the use cases we have covered so far, the amount of classical computation was very minimal, limiting itself to conditionals and loops based on simple boolean expressions.
 Surely the full-blown powers of a classical compiler are not required!

 You bet.